Updated: August 8, 2019

-Issue: In August of 2018, Gov. Bruce Rauner signed legislation into law that requires TRS to set up and offer, “a defined contribution benefit to active members of the System.”
+Issue: In August of 2018, former Gov. Bruce Rauner signed legislation into law that requires TRS to set up and offer, “a defined contribution benefit to active members of the System.”

 The new TRS DC plan will supplement the existing TRS defined benefit – “DB” – pension plan.
 The DC plan does not replace the DB plan for participating members.
 TRS members cannot opt out of the DB plan and place their DB contributions into the new DC plan.
 Members participating in the DC plan will still make payroll contributions to their DB pension.